-The faithful continue to be dispensed from the obligation to attend Mass on Sunday as well as from “Easter duty” (the obligation to receive Holy Communion during the season of Easter).
+The faithful continue to be dispensed from the obligation to attend Sunday Mass.

 The following directives must be followed without exception: